This course is open for three semester hour units to Master of Arts in Humanitarian Assistance (MAHA) students for whom it is a required Core course.

 e) Reading and writing skills and resources for help;

 PART 2: This segment of the course is for non-MAHA students, as well as MAHA students and will expose students to contemporary humanitarian research through research seminars with the Feinstein International Center's (http://fic.tufts.edu/) faculty and staff.

-This course is open for credit only to Master of Arts in Humanitarian Assistance (MAHA) students for whom it is a required course.
+PART 3: For MAHA students (only).
 The seminar emphasizes academic and research skills that are important for a professional in the humanitarian field.
-It also offers MAHA students the chance to explore in greater depth, key issues in humanitarian assistance.
+It also offers MAHA students the chance to explore in greater depth key issues in humanitarian assistance.
 The seminar is also an opportunity to discuss in depth much of the theory and academic literature of other prerequisite courses.
 The main output is the MAHA capstone project, which is a requirement for graduation.
-The class is for one credit, and registration is for the fall semester.
-Activities are concentrated in the fall semester, but the seminar also meets occasionally in the spring semester.
-Capstone Projects are due in the spring semester.
+Activities are concentrated in the fall semester, but the seminar also meets occasionally in the spring.
+Capstone projects are due in the spring semester.